| | |

 Bacalhau: Portugal’s Beloved Salted Cod

 Prepare to encounter Bacalhau in various forms throughout Lisbon.
-This salted cod dish is a staple of Portuguese cuisine, and you’ll find it prepared in myriad ways.
+This salted cod dish is a staple of Portuguese cuisine, and you’ll find it prepared in many ways.

 Wine Tasting in Lisbon